-Aristophanes was the most famous writer of Old Comedy plays in ancient Greece and his surviving works are the only examples of that style.
+Aristophanes (c.
+460 - c.
+380 BCE) was the most famous writer of Old Comedy plays in ancient Greece and his surviving works are the only examples of that style.
 His innovative and sometimes rough comedy could also hide more sophisticated digs at the political elite and deal with social issues such as cultural change and the role of women in society.
 Indeed, the plays of Aristophanes are not only a record of Greek theatre but also provide an invaluable insight into many of the political and social aspects of ancient Greece, from the practicalities of jury service to details of religious rituals in major festivals.

 Little is known about Aristophanes beyond what can be gleaned from his plays and a fictional portrait in Plato’s Symposium.
-From the dates of his works we may surmise that he was born between 460 and 450 BCE and died sometime between 386 and 380 BCE.
-He was from Athens and he may have spent a period of his youth on Aegina following his father Philippus’ move there.
+From the dates of his works, we may surmise that he was born between 460 and 450 BCE and died sometime between 386 and 380 BCE.
+He was from Athens, and he may have spent a period of his youth on Aegina following his father Philippus’ move there.
 No contemporary physical portrait survives, but we may surmise from comments in some of his works that he was bald.

 Plato presents a fictional gathering of historical characters in his Symposium, but Aristophanes was still well known at the time of its creation (380s BCE) and, therefore, we may assume that the portrayal of Aristophanes reflected this fact and was recognisably accurate.
-The poet is presented as a rather amiable chap, sociable, and someone who ‘divides his time between Aphrodite and Dionysus’, i.e. likes women, boys, and wine.
+The poet is presented as a rather amiable chap, sociable, and someone who ‘divides his time between Aphrodite and Dionysos’, i.e. likes women, boys, and wine.
 That Plato was favourably disposed to Aristophanes is evidenced in the positive tones of the epitaph he later wrote for the great poet.
 Plato did, however, in his Apology, blame the poet for fuelling a public distrust of Socrates.

 More concrete are the works of Aristophanes.
-Although we know that he wrote more, eleven plays survive and they are the only examples of the so-called Old Comic style which gave way, in the 4th century BCE, to a newer, more sophisticated form of comic plays which focussed on intrigue and recurring characters.
+Although we know that he wrote more, eleven plays survive, and they are the only examples of the so-called Old Comic style which gave way, in the 4th century BCE, to a newer, more sophisticated form of Greek comedy which focussed on intrigue and recurring characters.
 In contrast, the Old Comedies were by that time looked on as being rather vulgar and lacking in sophistication, Aristotle was one of their staunchest critics.
 However, it is these older comedies which have perhaps better stood the test of time and appear to the modern reader to be much more contemporary.